 2020 and the ongoing pandemic has blurred the line between our personal and professional lives and brought about a series of changes that would have been unimaginable a year ago.
 As a result, we all have had to adapt to new routines.
 Companies up and down the country would have been expecting, if not hoping, at the beginning of the year to have already returned by now to the prospect of a more ‘normal’ holiday season, celebrating their achievements this year with colleagues at their annual Christmas parties and lunches.
 However, due to COVID-19, we are all celebrating differently this year.
-At DeVono Cresa, we normally convene for our annual ‘Huddle’, where the entire team typically meets for an end of the year review, which of course has now been moved online.
+At DeVono, we normally convene for our annual ‘Huddle’, where the entire team typically meets for an end of the year review, which of course has now been moved online.
 Although it will be nice for the team to connect in some way, albeit virtual, nothing can match meeting in-person.
 The entire country, if not world, hankers for a return to some semblance of normality, now a real prospect thanks to the deploy of multiple vaccines already in the offing.
 And yet, for many, we have already become accustomed to the many changes in our working lives and accepted our new reality.
 Some things may return to normal in 2021, including a return to the office – some things, however, will never be the same again.

 Apart from our impacted ‘daily lives’, a lot more has changed this year.
-Numerous sectors, including the commercial real estate (CRE) sector, have undergone consequential change.
+Numerous sectors, including the commercial real estate (CRE) sector, have undergone a consequential change.
 2020 has forced organisations, regardless of industry, to adapt to evolving circumstances swiftly.
 When COVID-19 struck earlier this year, our key focus was to help clients understand their options concerning both contractual terms and short-term rent mitigations.
-In addition to this, our teams have consistently throughout the year carried out risk assessments, shared guidance on COVID compliance measures, helped clients with return to work strategy reviews, and redesigned office space so that the physical layout matched the changed work purpose.
+In addition to this, our teams have consistently throughout the year carried out risk assessments, shared guidance on COVID compliance measures, helped clients with return-to-work strategy reviews, and redesigned office space so that the physical layout matched the changed work purpose.

 As a result of COVID-19, many organisations have re-evaluated working practices and the role the office needs to play in 2021.
 Indeed, in the earlier parts of the pandemic, many questioned if COVID-19 would bring about the “death of the office.”
 However, following months on end of working from home remotely, corporate occupiers are now once again looking to the future and implementing office returns, appreciating elements of office-working with a renewed understanding that they did not previously value.
 Many clients have mentioned that they have struggled to foster a positive ‘work culture’ working from home.
 Clients have also told us that training new staff members has been more complicated than previously due to not being in the office.